The Leaky Cauldron (website): Charitable initiatives

 The Leaky Cauldron regularly raises funds to aid world literacy, an initiative begun in 2002 with the auction of a card, handwritten by Rowling, with 93 words regarding the plot of the upcoming fifth Harry Potter book.
 Leaky gathered funds from its readers to place a collective bid, but when their bid was unsuccessful, the money raised was donated to the charity benefiting from the auction.
 Subsequently, Leaky held a charity drive for several holiday seasons and raised more than $30,000 in donations to date.

 The Leaky Cauldron also participated in the fundraiser "Helping Haiti Heal", which was organized by the Harry Potter Alliance.
 This fundraiser had the goal of raising money for Haiti after the earthquake that struck in January 2010.
 In the end, Helping Haiti Heal raised $123,000.
 This money was used to charter five planes to Haiti, nicknamed "Harry", "Hermione", "Ron", "DFTBA" and "Dumbledore", and carried up to 100,000 pounds of critical, life-saving supplies for thousands of Haitians.

 LeakyCon

-In May 2009, Leaky hosted LeakyCon 2009, a Harry Potter fan convention held in Boston, Massachusetts, the proceeds of which went to Book Aid International and The HP Alliance.
-Leaky hosted a second LeakyCon in July 2011 in Orlando, Florida (in close proximity to the Wizarding World of Harry Potter theme park).
-Proceeds benefited Book Aid International and The HP Alliance.

-In 2012, LeakyCon was held again, taking place in Chicago, Illinois, from 9 August to the 12th.

-In 2013, LeakyCon held its first international conference in London, England, from 8 to 12 August, as well as the now traditional American conference, held in Portland, Oregon in June that year.
+The first LeakyCon was held in Boston, Massachusetts, 21–24 May 2009 at the Park Plaza Hilton, with an attendance of 750.
+The second convention took place in Orlando, Florida at Loews Royal Pacific Resort from 13–17 July 2011, with an attendance of 3,400.
+In addition to panels being broadcast over SiriusXM from 15–18 July, LeakyCon attendees were able to tour The Wizarding World of Harry Potter after park hours overnight 13 July.

+The third LeakyCon took place 9–12 August 2012 at the Hilton Chicago, with an attendance of 3,800.
+Two conventions were held in 2013: Portland, Oregon, from 27–30 June, at the Oregon Convention Center with an attendance of 5,000; and London, England, from 8–11 August, at the Grand Connaught Rooms with an attendance limited to 1,500.

+LeakyCon returned to Orlando for 30 July to 3 August 2014, this time held at the Orange County Convention Center, with another after hours event at Universal Orlando.
+Approximately 1,500 attendees had tickets for the special event; total attendance at the convention was estimated as surpassing 5,000.
+At the close of the convention, Anelli announced that the existing LeakyCon, as a multiple fandom convention, would be rebranded as GeekyCon, with the LeakyCon name returning to being a Harry Potter only convention.

+The next LeakyCon was held 19–23 October 2016, at the Marriott Hotel in Burbank, California.
+It was promoted as an "immersive" experience, with attendance limited to 500.
+The 2017 convention took place at the Citywest Hotel in Saggart, Ireland, 31 August to 3 September.
+Today FM reported attendance as being in the "thousands".
+The 2018 convention was held at the Kay Bailey Hutchison Convention Center in Dallas, Texas, for 10–12 August 2018.
+There were a total of 18,000 attendees.